• Skip to main content

 Creamy Tomato Soup with White Beans

-Creamy Tomato Soup with White Beans and grilled cheese sandwiches for dunking, is a warm comforting pot of that classic childhood favorite, with white beans added to make it a protein rich, well rounded hearty vegetarian meal!
+Creamy Tomato Soup with White Beans and grilled cheese sandwiches for dunking, is a warm comforting pot of that classic childhood favorite!
+The addition of white beans make it a protein rich, well-rounded hearty vegetarian meal.
+This is homemade scratch soup, loaded with healthy ingredients and pantry staples, and ready in just 30 minutes!

 Ingredients